Skip to main content

 Stax Team

-On 15 May 2023, a change will be released for the listed Rules that check if object-level logging is enabled for S3 buckets.
+As announced on 09 May 2023, a change has been released for the listed Rules that check if object-level logging is enabled for S3 buckets.

-After the change, this Rule will detect when S3 data event logging is enabled on CloudTrail trails configured in member accounts as well as when configured on Organization-level CloudTrail trails.
+This Rule will now detect when S3 data event logging is enabled on CloudTrail trails configured in member accounts as well as when configured on Organization-level CloudTrail trails.

 Bundle NameRule Name